Deltaxel/scripting.js/README.md

 You can check 'scripting.js\common\context.js' to see witch functions are implemented in execution context.

 # Install
+First install node.js.
-First create a new project or keep an existing project.
+Then create a new project or keep an existing project.

 Use the setup for extract files in your project folder.
 Open a terminal and go to your download directory.